unixcharles/mock_server/README.md

 ## Rspec

-MockServer is just two record/playback Rack middleware, but it also come with an helper module to maniplate its settings.
+MockServer come with an helper module to load fixture, listen to paths and register matchers.

 You just need to include the module in your test.